WWDCScholars/iOS-app/README.md

 # WWDCScholars iOS App
 WWDCScholars is a community of [Apple WWDC Scholarship](https://developer.apple.com/wwdc/scholarships/) winners.
 Every year bright minds from all around the world compete against each other for a free ticket to Apple's yearly developers conference.
 The scholarship recipients share their winning projects in [our iOS App](https://itunes.apple.com/us/app/scholars-of-wwdc/id999731893?mt=8) and on [our website (WWDCScholars.com)](https://wwdcscholars.com).

-We are currently building the next version of the app.
-Our previous app for Batch 2015 is located in this repository - https://github.com/WWDCScholars/WWDC-Scholars-iOS-2015

 ## Getting Started
 WWDCScholars is based on [Apple's BaaS, CloudKit](https://developer.apple.com/icloud/cloudkit/).
 To use this project you need to obtain credentials for [CloudKit](https://developer.apple.com/library/content/documentation/DataManagement/Conceptual/CloudKitQuickStart/Introduction/Introduction.html#//apple_ref/doc/uid/TP40014987).